-Markets are changing, competition is shifting, and businesses are suffering or perhaps thriving.
-Whatever the immediate circumstances, corporate managers ask the same questions: Where do we go from here, and which strategy will get us there?
-To understand how to choose the right strategy at the right time, the authors analyzed the logic of the leading strategic frameworks used in business and engineering schools around the world.
-They matched those frameworks with the key strategic choices faced by dozens of industry leaders at different times, during periods of stability as well as change.
+Most managers recognize that not all strategies work equally well in every setting.
+So to understand how to choose the right strategy at the right time, we analyzed the logic of the leading strategic frameworks used in business and engineering schools around the world.
+Then we matched those frameworks with the key strategic choices faced by dozens of industry leaders at different times, during periods of stability as well as change.
+(See “About the Research”) Two surprising insights emerged.

-Two insights emerged from their analysis.

-First, the frameworks divided into three archetypes: strategies of position, strategies of leverage and strategies of opportunity.
+First, we discovered that the logics of the different strategic frameworks break into three archetypes: strategies of position, strategies of leverage and strategies of opportunity.
 What’s right for a company depends on its circumstances, its available resources and how management combines those resources together.
 (See “Choosing the Right Strategy.”)